Gordon999/Pi_Videoer/README.md

 # Pi_Videoer

-A python script to capture images from Pi v1,2,3 , HQ or GS cameras, triggered by motion , external trigger or manually.
+A python script to capture images from Pi v1,2,3 , HQ or GS cameras (or Arducam 16/64MP AF cameras), triggered by motion , external trigger or manually.
 Uses Raspberry OS BULLSEYE or BOOKWORM (for BOOKWORM switch to X11 not Wayland) and libcamera-vid.
 It will capture videos as still frames, upto 30fps at 1920 x 1080, which can be converted into MP4 files.

 lt also captures frames before the trigger frame, default is 2 seconds but user settable.

+On a Pi5 the 2nd camera will take highest resolution stills after the trigger.

+Pi v3 or Arducam cameras can be auto / manually focussed.
+Pi v3 also can do spot focus.

 lt has some editing facilities, delete individual frames, delete a series of frames, delete all frames from start or to end of video,or delete all frames.